Selling blood tests online for over 15 years.

 Globulin consists of different proteins and is made by the liver and the immune system.
 Certain globulins bind with haemoglobin while others transport metals, such as iron, in the blood and help fight infection.

-Your Liver Check Plus includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
+Your Liver Check Plus Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

 Our medical team will comment on out-of-range blood results and give you follow-up advice where necessary.
-If you need it, a PDF copy of your Liver Check Plus results can be downloaded for your doctor.
+If you need it, a PDF copy of your Liver Check Plus Blood Test results can be downloaded for your doctor.

 Stay motivated by filling in your online health and lifestyle questionnaire and seeing how improvements in your lifestyle can influence your results.
 Your medical and family history gives us vital information when interpreting your results.